You might have unique business logic that you’d like to implement within Stripe. For instance, you may want to:

 Review if Stripe evaluates the payment as elevated risk

-By default, any payments that we suspect have an elevated risk of fraud are placed into review.
+With Stripe Radar for Fraud Teams, payments that we suspect have an elevated risk of fraud are placed into review by default.

 Traditional card checks

 Block if CVC verification fails

 Payments that fail a card issuer’s CVC verification check are blocked.
 If the CVC number is not provided, or the customer’s card issuer doesn’t support its verification, the rule cannot block the payment.

 Block if ZIP code verification fails

 Payments that fail a card issuer’s ZIP code verification check are blocked.
 If the ZIP code is not provided, or the customer’s card issuer doesn’t support its verification, the rule cannot block the payment.